 So, who is having a home birth?

-Figures from 2003 show that just over 700 women planned a homebirth in Australia that year.
+Figures from 2010 show that just over 1300 women had a homebirth in Australia that year.
 These women come from all walks of life, but the one thing they have in common is wanting to have their baby in the familiar environment of their own home.

 Why do women choose homebirth?